astutus/olimp.run/src/content/post/fenix-from-ashes-garmin-life.md

 The Fenix 7 shocked me again with its **precise sleep and HRV analysis**.
 This wasn’t vague “wellness” nonsense — this was **real data**.

 It caught every micro-wake, tracked REM, and showed me how I was really recovering.
+It even offered suggestions — how to improve my evening routine, how to get better rest.
+And I took it seriously, especially during a period when I was struggling badly with sleep.
+I adjusted, experimented, and — for the first time in my life — I started *really* caring about my sleep quality.

-And then came the alcohol revelations.
+Then came the alcohol revelations.

 All my life, people told me alcohol was bad.
 Killed brain cells, harmed the heart, wrecked sleep… but I never truly cared.
 Why would I?
 I felt fine two days later.